aimer63/fire/docs/config.md

     - `monthly_amount` (float): The monthly income expressed in today's money paid from this year onward until the next step.
 In between steps the amount is not adjusted for inflation.
-      From the beginning of the last defined step, income grows with inflation scaled by `income_inflation_factor`.
+      From the beginning of the last defined step, income start to grow with inflation scaled by `income_inflation_factor`.
       Income is set to zero before the first step and after `income_end_year`.
       If this list is omitted or empty, no income is paid at any time.